These oysters are as ‘Rich as Rockefeller!’

-One night after the rehearsal dinner we were still really hungry and looking to get a sense of the Newport night life and one of the locals had recommended we head over to Benjamins- not much else was open.
+We bounced around town enjoying the Newport night life and a local had recommended we head over to Benjamins for a late night bite.
 So off we went.
 And there it began….our obsession with oysters rockefeller.

-Well ever since then we have been trying oysters rockerfeller everywhere we go and always confirming “not as good as Benjamin’s.”
-But why? why can no one make them?
-And why is there no consistency between restaurants for this seemingly classic recipe?
+Well ever since then we have been trying oysters Rockefeller everywhere we go and always left wondering why there is no consistency between restaurants for this seemingly classic recipe?
 So we started to do some research and it turns out there is a long history, and a bit of a mystery, surrounding the creation of the original oysters rockefeller recipe.

 Jules Alciatore went to his grave with the original recipe that was born that night.
 However, Antoine’s restaurant is still turning out the same dish to this very day in New Orleans.
 They keep their recipe a secret and it seems that no one will ever know how close todays version is to the one created that night back in 1899.